raspy135/Qun-mk2/README.md

 REC | Go Looper status page
 LOOPER PLAY | Start Looper
 LOOPER STOP | Stop Looper
-LOOPER REC + LOOPER PLAY | Start looper recording LOOPER PLAY + [1-5] | Select Scene
+LOOPER REC + LOOPER PLAY | Start looper sample recording LOOPER PLAY + [1-5] | Select Scene
-LOOPER PLAY + NO or OK | Change Scene page (5 Scenes per page) LOOPER PLAY + [1-5] + Dial | Copy Scene
+LOOPER PLAY + NO or OK | Change Scene page (5 Scenes per page) LOOPER PLAY + [1-5] + turn dial | Copy Scene
-REC + [1-3, 7,8] | Select recording track.
+REC + [1-3, 7,8] | Select sample recording track.
 A,B,C are mono tracks.
 Press 7, 8 for stereo recording.
 7=A(Left)+B(Right), 8 = B+C. When you do stereo recording, you may want to set pan to left and right for the selected stereo tracks.
 SHIFT + REC + B[1-3] | Load WAV file to looper track A, B or C. Importing WAV file to the looper section for detail.
 PARAM + [1-3] | Mute track
 PARAM + NO | Toggle Extra Processing
 SHIFT + LOOPER STOP | Delete all track recordings in the current scene, reset recording length REC + NO | Cut or Copy Looper track
 REC + OK | Paste Looper track
 REC + PARAM | Open UNDO list.
-Select the top item to undo the last recording for the track.
+Select the top item to undo the last sample recording for the track.
 Select the second item to undo the last sequcener recording.
-Shift + OK to preview the sound.
+SHIFT + OK to preview the sound.
-MODE PLAY + PARAM + Turn Dial | Parameter Lock Morphing
+MODE PLAY + PARAM + turn dial | Parameter Lock Morphing

 ## Sequencer overview